Peter Courtney

-Peter Michael Coleman Courtney (born June 18, 1943) is an American politician, lawyer, and professor who was a Democratic member of the Oregon State Senate, representing the 11th District (in Marion County and including parts of Salem, Woodburn, and Gervais) since 1999.
-He served as President of the Senate from 2003 to 2023.
-He was a member of the Oregon House of Representatives in 1981, 1983, and from 1989 through 1998.
+Peter Michael Coleman Courtney (June 18, 1943 – July 16, 2024) was an American politician, lawyer, and professor who was a Democratic member of the Oregon State Senate, representing the 11th District (in Marion County and including parts of Salem, Woodburn, and Gervais) from 1999 until 2023.
+He served as President of the Senate from 2003 to 2023, the longest tenure in state history.

+Courtney was a member of the Oregon House of Representatives from 1981 to 1985 and from 1989 through 1998.
 Courtney previously taught at Western Oregon University.

 Early life

 Courtney was born in Philadelphia, Pennsylvania, on June 18, 1943.
 He grew up in Moorestown, New Jersey, West Virginia, Rhode Island, and Virginia, the son of a life insurance agent.
-Both his parents earned college degrees, with his mother’s degree in Latin.
-In high school, he played on the school’s football team.
-Courtney attended college at the University of Rhode Island where he earned a bachelor's degree in political science in 1965 and a master’s in public administration the following year.
-He graduated from Boston University’s law school, and then moved to Oregon in 1969 to become the law clerk of William S. Fort of the Oregon Court of Appeals.
+Both his parents earned college degrees, with his mother's degree in Latin.

+In high school, Courtney played on the school's football team.
+He attended college at the University of Rhode Island where he earned a bachelor's degree in political science in 1965 and a master's in public administration the following year.
+He graduated from Boston University's law school, and then moved to Oregon in 1969 to become the law clerk of William S. Fort of the Oregon Court of Appeals.

 Courtney arrived in Salem and stayed at the YMCA for two years.